saqib1707/Short-Summaries/chipmunk_docs.md

 **About Autogeometry feature(new) in chipmunk 7.0.1**

-Its a collection of utilities for vectorizing the image data and simplifying the geometry for it.It doesn't works on images exclusively , one could just give it a mathematical function like perlin noise if one want to make a procedurally generated map.
+Its a collection of utilities for vectorizing the image data and simplifying the geometry for it.It doesn't works on images exclusively , one could just give it a mathematical function like _perlin noise_(Perlin Noise is an extremely powerful algorithm that is used often in procedural content generation.
+Useful in making games and visual graphics) if one want to make a procedurally generated map.
 There is something called convex decomosition which can break concave shapes to chipmunk friendly convex ones.
 Possible things that can be done with it-
 * Given a background image of your level , generate a set of optimized line segments to fit the outline of it.